adamschonewille/phys408OpticalCavity/LabNotebook.md

 We aligned the laser to set up the optical cavity in the following way:

- - Removed the Aligned the mirrors so that the beam was parallel to the optical table surface throughout the setup.
+ - Removed the first mirror $$Aligned the mirrors so that the beam was parallel to the optical table surface throughout the setup.